Chromos-Def/my-youtube-dl-scripts/README.md

 # my-youtube-dl-scripts
-My batch scripts to update youtube-dl through official means (once you get things setup, see below), download either an audio file of .mp3 format or a video file of .mkv or .mp4 format.
+My batch scripts for youtube-dl to download either an audio file of .mp3 format or a video file of .mkv or .mp4 format.

 # Getting things setup
 - Download my-youtube-dl-scripts https://github.com/Chromos-Def/my-youtube-dl-scripts/archive/master.zip